nicsig/config/.zsh/my-completions/README.md

 I've copied it from `/usr/share/zsh/functions/Completion/X/_zathura`.

-By default, it doesn't suggest epub  files, but we've installed a zathura plugin (zathura-pdf-mupdf) which allows us to do that.
+By default, it doesn't suggest epub  files, but we've installed a zathura plugin (zathura-pdf-mupdf) which lets us do that.
 So, after the `for pf ...` loop, I've added this line:

     supported_filetypes+="epub"